* The website pertains to August 2017 enrollment *

 Sycamore St., Kokomo

-To be considered for the program, applicants must meet the following requirements:
+To be accepted in the program, the applicant must meet the following academic requirements:

 - Mathematics / Logical reasoning - minimum 3 credit hours

 - Completion of at least 9 credit hours from by August 1* of the enrollment year any of the following general education areas: